xwtr/Goal-probability/README.md

-# Goal-probability
+# Goal probability
-estimating the probability of being scored by a football player by MLP and some ML models
+estimating the probability of being scored by a football player

+ using NN and some ML models